 Sheriff George Corwin was the High Sheriff of Essex County at the time of the Salem Witch Trials.
 He lived in a house on a plot of land at what is now 148 Washington Street.

-Corwin died suddenly of a heart attack, at the age of 30, a few years later in 1696, which is said to be the result of the Curse of Giles Corey, and left the estate to his wife.
+Sheriff Corwin died suddenly of a heart attack in 1696, at the age of 30, which is said to be the result of the Curse of Giles Corey, and left the estate to his wife.
 At the time Corwin died, surviving victims of the Salem Witch Trials, particularly Phillip English, were suing Corwin for damages after he confiscated goods and valuables of the accused during the witch trials.

 Local legend says that English threatened to steal Corwin’s body and hold it for ransom.
 To prevent this from happening, Corwin’s family reportedly buried Corwin in the basement of his house.
 Corwin’s body was later reburied in the Corwin family tomb.
 When Corwin’s widow died in 1700, she left the estate to her son, Bartholomew Corwin.

-♦ Judge Jonathan Corwin and Sheriff George Corwin’s graves
+♦ Judge Jonathan Corwin & Sheriff George Corwin’s Graves:

 Address: Broad Street Cemetery, Broad Street, Salem, Mass

 The Corwin family tomb is marked by a short obelisk dedicated to the Corwin family.
 Jonathan Corwin was buried here in the family tomb when he died in 1718 at the age of 76.
 George Corwin died in 1696 at the age of 30 but wasn’t buried here until a later date.